Memorial Way Real Estate Guide

 School District Information and Private School Options

-Memorial Way is zoned to the Spring Branch Independent School District (SBISD), a district recognized for its high-performing schools.
-Key public schools serving the area include Memorial High School, Memorial Middle School, and several highly-rated elementary schools.
-SBISD is known for its strong academic programs and innovative choice offerings, allowing students to apply to specialty programs across the district.
-In addition to the excellent public schools, the Memorial area is home to numerous prestigious private schools, including The Kinkaid School, St. Francis Episcopal School, and Duchesne Academy of the Sacred Heart, offering a range of educational philosophies and programs.
+Memorial Way is zoned to the Spring Branch Independent School District (SBISD), a district recognized for its academic excellence.
+The primary feeder pattern includes Rummel Creek Elementary, Memorial Middle School, and Memorial High School.
+Memorial High School is consistently ranked among the top public high schools in the state and offers a robust Advanced Placement (AP) program.
+In addition to the excellent public schools, the area is home to a high concentration of prestigious private schools.
+Nearby options include The Kinkaid School, St. Francis Episcopal School, The Village School, Duchesne Academy of the Sacred Heart, and Houston Christian High School, offering a wide range of educational philosophies and programs.

 Transportation and Commuting Details